Length Value Model: Scalable Value Pretraining for Token-Level Length Modeling: Experiments: Validating LenVM as a Token-Level Length Signal

 \subsection{Application 1: Length-Controlled Generation}

-We first evaluate whether LenVM can provide inference-time control signals for explicit length constraints.
-We evaluate on LIFEBench~\citep{zhang2025lifebench}, which contains 360 instances across question answering, summarization, reasoning, and creative generation, with 180 Chinese and 180 English examples.
-LIFEBench defines three settings: \emph{Equal To}, \emph{At Most}, and \emph{At Least}.
-Following LIFEBench, we report \textbf{Length Score (LS$\uparrow$)} for all settings and \textbf{Length Deviation (LD$\downarrow$)} for \emph{Equal To}.
-We consider target lengths from 32 to 1024 tokens.
-More details of LIFEBench and our modification are given in Appendix~\ref{app:lifebench_details}.
+We first test inference-time control on \textbf{LIFEBench-token}, our token-based adaptation of LIFEBench~\citep{zhang2025lifebench}.
+It contains 360 bilingual instances, three constraints (\emph{Equal To}, \emph{At Most}, and \emph{At Least}), and targets from 32 to 1024 tokens.
+We retain the tasks, target grid, and metrics but replace word or character counts with model-specific token counts, so scores are not directly comparable with the original leaderboard.
+We report \textbf{Length Score (LS$\uparrow$)} for all settings and \textbf{Length Deviation (LD$\downarrow$)} for \emph{Equal To}; Appendix~\ref{app:lifebench_details} gives full definitions.

+\paragraph{Exact-control baselines.} We compare with Prompt Best-of-$N$ (sample and select), CAPEL (prompted countdown)~\citep{Xie2025PromptBasedOE}, Dynamic Feedback (token-count feedback between segments)~\citep{Xiao2026CanLT}, and LCG (iterative revision with length and quality acceptance)~\citep{Gu2024LengthCG}.
+LCG + LenVM uses guided decoding within each proposal.
+One call is one generation or refinement pass; Appendix~\ref{sec:add_exp_details} gives the implementations.